benchlab/benchvm/README.md

-# BVM
+# BenchVM

-A distributed virtual machine within the Bench stack for executing smart contracts.
-Built for BenchChain's Core node..
+A distributed virtual machine layer within the BenchChain MultiChain.
+BenchVM, also known as BVM is relied upon by the BenchChain for executing smart contracts and is built into BenchChain's Core Node and the GoLang implementation (BenGo)

 We built BVM with both EOS and Ethereum's EVM in mind.
 We built BVM to follow the specifications and functionalities offered by both EOS and Ethereum's underlying smart contract protocols.
 Any EOS or Ethereum-based smart contracts can be deployed on any Bench Multichain.